 To create a person-to-group query

 In Workplace Analytics, select Analyze > Query designer, and then select Get started under Query.

-Select and change Enter query name here to a name, and then enter a description for the query.
+Select Person-to-group, and then select Enter query name here and name the query and enter a description for it.

 For Group by, select a time-grouping option -- day, week, or month.